Foodler: Overview

-Features and services
+Features

 In April 2013, the company began accepting Bitcoins as payment, making it the first food ordering service to accept the electronic currency.
 Users could use Bitcoins to purchase gift certificates for Foodler.

 Foodler's rewards program allowed customers to earn points on each order which could be redeemed for FoodlerBucks, T-shirts, cash, or gift cards.
 The company also launched Foodler@work, allowing companies to pre-order food deliveries for small or large groups, as well as special events and parties.

 The company released its iPhone app in April 2013.
 The app supported geolocation via GPS to assist customers in locating delivery options.
 Customer details were synced with the web site, including points, payment options, and delivery preferences.

 The company released its iPad app in February 2014, followed by its Android app several days later.

-Partnerships
+Partnership

 Foodler announced its partnership with LevelUp on February 26, 2014, bringing LevelUp's payment and loyalty rewards programs to all customers and restaurants in its network.
 There were no paper menus and food was often delivered using scooters and bikes via Foodler delivery partners like DASHED.